what3words/w3w-android-map-components/README.md

 To use Google Maps on your app follow the quick start tutorial on Google developer portal here: https://developers.google.com/maps/documentation/android-sdk/start

-After a succesful Google maps run, you can start using our GoogleMapsWrapper, using the following steps:
+After a succesful Google maps run, you can start using our GoogleMapsWrapper following these steps:

 activity_main.xml